The NYC Solar Property Tax Abatement Ends Soon

 Abatements vs exemptions

-Over 30 states — including New York (outside of NYC) — have property tax exemptions for the home valued added by solar systems.
+Over 30 states — including New York (outside of NYC) — have property tax exemptions for the home value added by solar systems.
 Basically, an exemption works by ignoring the additional value added by the solar system.
 So, if you’re home was worth $400,000 before going solar and $430,000 after going solar, you would still pay property tax based on the original $400,000 valuation.

 - Abatement: A reduction in property taxes over a certain period of time